BarRaider/barraider.github.io/sdscreensaver.md

 # Stream Deck Screen Saver

-This app allows you to choose a Screen Saver that will automatically be shown on your Stream Deck every time you lock your computer.
+This app allows you to choose an image that will automatically be shown on your Stream Deck every time you lock your computer.
-A small icon will sit on your system tray to indicate the app is running.
-Right-click to modify the settings.

 ### Current features